Avazbek22/OmenGamingHubUnlocker/README.md

   * startup type of specific HP/OMEN services,
   * some HP/OMEN scheduled tasks,
   * HP/OMEN entries in common Run keys,
-  * optional outbound firewall rules for OMEN executables.
+  * optional outbound firewall rules for OMEN executables,
+  * optional `hosts` entries for known HP/OMEN endpoints.

 You can re‑run the script again later – it is idempotent for the typical setup.